 - 1/4 tsp turmeric for color, optional

-- Blend or process ingredients for the crust, press into the 8-inch by 8-inch pan.
-Put pan in freezer while you prepare the filling.
+- Blend or process ingredients for the crust, press into the pan.
+Bake for 15 minutes or until lightly browned on top.
+Set pan aside while you make filling.

 - Cut into 16 (2-inch) squares.
-Garnish with lemon triangles, lemon rind curls, and enjoy!
+Dust with confection sugar, garnish with lemon triangles, lemon rind curls.
+Serve.

 - Store refrigerated in a sealed container.
 They will last a week and then begin to dry out.
 They do not freeze well.

 Dee Dine is founder of Green Smoothie Gourmet, a plant based recipe blog, and author of the recent cookbook, Crazy Healthy with 4 Ingredients .
 On this blog you’ll find incredibly easy recipes with hidden veggies for anyone wanting to eat healthier, regardless of diet.
 Dee has graduate degrees in biology, immunology and journalism.
 More about Dee Dine here.